mghrear/Electron-Direction-Fitter/README.md

 ## 3D
-The 2D folder uses projected tracks and a 2DCNN implemented via keras
+The 3D folder uses on projected tracks and a 3D CNN implemented via keras

 explore_raw_data.ipynb:
 Exploratory jupyter notebook which demonstrates the following: